aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 9. Finally, click **Create role**.

 10. Now, let's create the Lambda backend.
-In the Management Console, select **Lambda**.
+In the Management Console, select **Lambda** or use this [quick link](https://console.aws.amazon.com/lambda/).

 11. Click **Create function** and select **Author from scratch** which should be chosen by default.